 There is a lot of truth to the meme ‘Worrying about hair loss can cause hair loss’, so – whilst easier said than done – addressing any stress or anxiety is a good place to start.

-Two male hair loss treatments have been clinically-proven and approved by the UK and USA medical regulatory boards, the MHRA and the FDA.
-These are finasteride 1mg and minoxidil and are available to men deemed medically suitable, from ages 18 years and 16 years respectively.
+Two male hair loss treatments have been clinically-proven and officially recognised by the UK’s and USA’s medical regulatory boards, having been licensed by the MHRA and approved by the FDA.
+These are finasteride 1mg and minoxidil and are available to use either together or individually.

 Finasteride 1mg is a one-a-day tablet known as a ‘DHT blocker’.
 It works on preventing baldness by inhibiting the hormone which causes thinning hair around the top of the scalp in men with male pattern hair loss, dihydrostestosterone (DHT).
 By stopping DHT from being produced, it reduces its ability to bind to the affected hair follicles and slowly destroy them.